NCTUDBTeam28/databaseProject/README.md

 I crawl on www.javhoo.com to find out the main characters of those videos via Beautifulsoup4.)

 ##
-How to issue an simple av website？ website = Database + server + Domain name
+How to issue an simple av website? website = Database + server + Domain name